matwilso/generative_models/README.md

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
 See usage below.
-None of the performances here should be considered as hard evidence for or against an algorithm, as they are not tuned.
-But if it works, that is kind of interesting.
+None of the performances here should be considered as hard evidence for or against an algorithm, as they have not been tuned and extra tricks have not been applied.

 **Contents**
 - [Autoregressive models](#autoregressive-models)